 Code of ConductThis English version of the Code of Conduct is a translation of the original Norwegian document.
 In the case of any discrepancy, the original Norwegian document will prevail.
-Approved by the Board of Directors as of 17 Oktober 2014.
+Approved by the Board of Directors as of 14 February 2019.

 KBN shall fulfil its role and social responsibility by acting in accordance with good business practice and all relevant legislation.
-This Code of Conduct sets out the ethical standards that its employees and elected officers must respect in their work and in their interactions with external parties and colleagues.
-The purpose of the Code of Conduct is to safeguard KBN’s reputation and trustworthiness, and to encourage ethical awareness as well as loyalty to KBN’s values and responsibilities.
+This Code of Conduct sets out the ethical standards that its employees must respect in their work and in their interactions with external parties and colleagues.
+The purpose of the Code of Conduct is to safeguard KBN’s reputation and trustworthiness, and to encourage ethical awareness as well as loyalty to KBN’s values, responsibilities and guidelines.

 3. GENERAL PRINCIPLES

-KBN shall contribute to the sustainable development of society as well as to long-term value creation by adopting responsible business practices that respect human rights, the environment, ethical conduct and societal relations.
+KBN shall contribute to the sustainable development of society as well as to long-term value creation by adopting responsible business practices that respect human rights, the environment and societal relations.

-KBN’s elected officers and employees must practice high ethical standards in their work for KBN and must act at all times in accordance with all relevant legislation and with the agency’s articles of association and internal rules.
-Elected officers and employees must abide by the principle of openness in all business activities while also ensuring that all legal requirements in respect of duty of confidentiality and other rules on confidentiality are satisfied.
+KBN’s employees must practice high ethical standards in their work for KBN and must act at all times in accordance with all relevant legislation and with KBN’s articles of association and internal rules.
+Employees shall conduct themselves in a trustworthy manner and observe good business ethics.

 KBN's employees must not take part in considering or deciding upon any matters: